hyperledger/fabric/docs/source/write_first_app.rst

 .. code:: bash

-    //4.
-Init a set of asset data on the channel using chaincode 'InitLedger' console.log('Submit Transaction: InitLedger creates the initial set of assets on the ledger.');
+    // Initialize a set of asset data on the channel using the chaincode 'InitLedger' function.
+    // This type of transaction would only be run once by an application the first time it was started after it
+    // deployed the first time.
+Any updates to the chaincode deployed later would likely not need to run
+    // an "init" type function.
+    console.log('\n--> Submit Transaction: InitLedger, function creates the initial set of assets on the ledger');
     await contract.submitTransaction('InitLedger');
+    console.log('*** Result: committed');

 Chaincode -- ``'InitLedger'``